Recipes

 Step 1: Prep the Potatoes

 Start by peeling your 4 lbs of russet potatoes.
 Some people like to leave the skins on for a rustic vibe, but for this recipe, we’re going for smooth and creamy, so peeling is the way to go.
 Once peeled, rinse them in cold water to wash off any dirt.
+Also rinse the onion and carrot.
 If your potatoes are on the larger side, cut them in half to ensure they cook evenly.
-Here’s a little tip I picked up over the years: if you want the smoothest mashed potatoes possible, take a small spoon or the tip of your potato peeler and remove any little knots or eyes from the potatoes.
-It’s a small step, but it makes a big difference in the final texture.

 Step 2: Boil the Potatoes

-Place the peeled potatoes in a large pot (at least 5 quarts) and cover them with cold water.
-Add a pinch of salt to the water, along with 2 bay leaves and 6-8 black peppercorns—these will infuse the potatoes with a subtle, aromatic flavor as they cook.
-Bring the pot to a boil over medium-high heat, then reduce the heat slightly and cook with the lid partially on.
-Let the potatoes boil for 20-25 minutes, depending on their size.
-You’ll know they’re done when you can easily pierce them with a knife.
-My batch took about 22 minutes, but keep an eye on yours to avoid overcooking.
-Overcooked potatoes can get waterlogged, which we don’t want for creamy, soft mashed potatoes.
+Bring the pot to a boil over medium-high heat, then reduce the heat to low and cook with the lid partially on.
+Let the potatoes boil for 20–25 minutes, depending on their size.
+You’ll know they’re done when you can easily pierce them with a fork.
+My batch took about 22 minutes.

 Step 3: Drain and Mash

-Once the potatoes are tender, drain them well in a colander, removing the bay leaves and peppercorns as you do (they’ve done their job).
-Shake off any excess water, then transfer the potatoes to a large mixing bowl.
 Grab your potato masher and start mashing by hand to break them up.
 I like to take my time here to get a feel for the texture, mashing until the potatoes are mostly smooth but still a bit lumpy—you’ll finish them off in the next step.
-(If you’re using an electric hand mixer, you can start on low speed for about 30 seconds to break up the potatoes instead of mashing by hand.)

-Step 4: Add the Milk and Butter
+Step 4: Add the Butter and the Vitamin-Rich Liquid

 Step 5: Serve and Garnish